majabojarska/LayerView/CONTRIBUTING.rst

 Contributing
 ============

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+I'm not actively working on this project.
+However, contributions are welcome and credit will always be given!

 You can contribute in many ways:

 Types of Contributions